ledepede1/golicense/README.md

 # License System

 Welcome to the License System project!
 This system is designed to help secure your FiveM scripts, but it can also be adapted for various other use cases by changing the `"UsingFiveM": <bool>` setting in the `config.json`.
-While it's not intended to be the ultimate security solution, it is a very good free solution.
 <p>Additionally, I have started work on a website where you can manage licenses, including adding and deleting them.
-Please note that the login system for this website should be strengthened if you plan to use it publicly.</p>
+Please note that the login system for this website should be strengthened if you plan to use it public.</p>

 This project is designed to run on a server or host, and personally, I prefer to use a VPS.
 It's implemented in Golang, so some knowledge of Go is necessary to set it up according to your requirements.